snie2012/snie2012.github.io/_posts/2019-03-21-sigmoid-vs-relu.md

 # Test Accuracy: 0.46
 ```

-We can see that sigmoid performs perfectly with a single hidden layer, but it can achieve no better than random guessing with two or more layers.
+We can see that Sigmoid performs perfectly with a single hidden layer, but it can achieve no better than random guessing with two or more layers.
 Let's now replace the activation function with ReLU:
 ```python
 class MLP:
     def relu(self, x):